strojacek/strojacek.github.io/_includes/about/en.md

 - [Porlock](https://github.com/strojacek/porlock): An all Python 3 implementation of Udanax Green.
 - [Dap2](https://github.com/strojacek/dap2): An all Python 3 implementation of Gnu Dap, an open source implementation of SAS (Statistical Analysis System).

+Purpose of this Blog
+---

+This blog is meant to do some data analysis on stuff I find interesting.

+Disclaimer
+---

+The opinions expressed in this blog are the my own and do not reflect the views of my employer.